Audio deepfake

-The audio deepfake is a type of artificial intelligence used to create convincing speech sentences that sound like specific people saying things they did not say.
-This technology was initially developed for various applications to improve human life.
-For example, it can be used to produce audiobooks, and also to help people who have lost their voices (due to throat disease or other medical problems) to get them back.
-Commercially, it has opened the door to several opportunities.
-This technology can also create more personalized digital assistants and natural-sounding speech translation services.
+Audio deepfake technology, also referred to as voice cloning or deepfake audio, is an application of artificial intelligence designed to generate speech that convincingly mimics specific individuals, often synthesizing phrases or sentences they have never spoken.
+Initially developed with the intent to enhance various aspects of human life, it has practical applications such as generating audiobooks and assisting individuals who have lost their voices due to medical conditions.
+Additionally, it has commercial uses, including the creation of personalized digital assistants, natural-sounding text-to-speech systems, and advanced speech translation services.

+Incidents of fraud

-Audio deepfakes, recently called audio manipulations, are becoming widely accessible using simple mobile devices or personal PCs.
+Audio deepfakes, referred to as audio manipulations beginning in the early 2020s, are becoming widely accessible using simple mobile devices or personal computers.
 These tools have also been used to spread misinformation using audio.
-This has led to cybersecurity concerns among the global public about the side effects of using audio deepfakes.
+This has led to cybersecurity concerns among the global public about the side effects of using audio deepfakes, including its possible role in disseminating misinformation and disinformation in audio-based social media platforms.
 People can use them as a logical access voice spoofing technique, where they can be used to manipulate public opinion for propaganda, defamation, or terrorism.
 Vast amounts of voice recordings are daily transmitted over the Internet, and spoofing detection is challenging.
-However, audio deepfake attackers have targeted not only individuals and organizations but also politicians and governments.
-In early 2020, some scammers used artificial intelligence-based software to impersonate the voice of a CEO to authorize a money transfer of about $35 million through a phone call.
-Therefore, it is necessary to authenticate any audio recording distributed to avoid spreading misinformation.
+Audio deepfake attackers have targeted individuals and organizations, including politicians and governments.